southrivertech/titanapi.pub/sdk/powershell/docs/TitanApi.md

 Send in a list of of unc paths to be updated

 ### [Set-SvrVirtualFolder](Set-SvrVirtualFolder.md)
-Update settings for a virtual folder at either the server, user or group level by specifying the proper ownerGUID
+Set settings for a virtual folder at either the server, user or group level by specifying the proper ownerGUID

 ### [Set-UsrCloudFolder](Set-UsrCloudFolder.md)
 Supply a list of cloud folder pocos to update

 ### [Set-UsrParam](Set-UsrParam.md)
-Update the specified user parameters with the supplied settings in the patch body.
+Set the specified user parameters with the supplied settings in the patch body.

 ### [Start-SvrAction](Start-SvrAction.md)
 Perforam verious actions on the server through the LAS.